tessercat/daoistic-book/daodejing/05/english.md

 isn't it like a bellows?

 Empty, but it doesn't collapse.
-Pump and more comes out.
+Squeeze and more comes out.

-Lecturing and criticizing
-aren't the same as staying neutral.
+Barking orders, placing blame, that's not the same as staying neutral.